Koed00/django-q/docs/tasks.rst

     1
     2

-Once you change any of the parameters of the task after it has run, the result is invalidated and you will have to :func:`Async.run` it again to retrieve a new result.
+Once you change any of the parameters of the task after it has run, the result is invalidated and you will have to :func:`AsyncTask.run` it again to retrieve a new result.

 Cached operations
 -----------------